Why milk record? We take a look at some of the benefits that milk recording offers.

 - In autumn 2017, ICBF launched a culling tool known as ‘Cows Own Worth’ or COW.
 This ranks cows on their expected profit potential for the rest of their lifetime.
 The COW takes into account the environmental aspects such as; calving date, age, milk recording results, health events, etc. The COW acts as a guide in choosing which cows to cull from your herd, and is only available for herds that are milk recording.

 - Cost effective pregnancy diagnosis is now possible through milk samples.
 This service will indicate if a cow is in calf or not, at a reasonable cost and will remove the task of handling all the cows for scanning.

-- Milk recording data provided the phenotypic (on the ground) data that has allowed ICBF to launch genomic evaluations for the Holstein/Friesian breed in time more milk records for crossbred cows will enable ICBF to launch genomics for crossbreds.
+- Milk recording data provided the phenotypic (on the ground) data that has allowed ICBF to launch genomic evaluations for the Holstein/Friesian breed and most recently for crossbred cows.

 - Herds that milk record at least four times in the calendar year and have the dry off dates recorded for their cows receive an Annual Report every year from ICBF.
 This report is now being requested by banks when farmers are seeking finance, to benchmark performance and repayment ability.